forwards/website_source/content/blog/2020-05-03-southern-africa-project-2020.md

 # Photo credits

-Photos from Gaborone by ??, used with permission.
+Photos from Gaborone by meetup attendees, used with permission.
 Photo of R-Ladies Johannesburg by Kirsty Lee Garson, used with permission.
 Photo of Eswatini UseR group by Emmanual Ọlámíjùwọ́n, used with permission.